-What is HBase in HDInsight: A NoSQL database that provides BigTable-like capabilities for Hadoop
+What is Apache HBase in HDInsight: A NoSQL database that provides BigTable-like capabilities for Apache Hadoop

-Data is stored in the rows of a table, and data within a row is grouped by column family.
+From user perspective, HBase is similar to a database.
+Data is stored in the rows and columns of a table, and data within a row is grouped by column family.
 HBase is a schemaless database in the sense that neither the columns nor the type of data stored in them need to be defined before using them.
 The open-source code scales linearly to handle petabytes of data on thousands of nodes.
 It can rely on data redundancy, batch processing, and other features that are provided by distributed applications in the Hadoop ecosystem.

 The HDInsight implementation leverages the scale-out architecture of HBase to provide automatic sharding of tables, strong consistency for reads and writes, and automatic failover.
 Performance is enhanced by in-memory caching for reads and high-throughput streaming for writes.
 HBase cluster can be created inside virtual network.
 For details, see Create HDInsight clusters on Azure Virtual Network.